Zdeeno/Labeling-tool/README.md

 * `Right mouse button ` : When clicked on canvas it saves rectangles into file.
 This is visualised by green background of bar.
 When clicked on item in bar, item is deleted.

 ## Running:
-Run tool simply by command `python Labeling-tool.py`, then choose input and output folders and work can start.
+Run tool simply by command `python Labeling-tool.py`, then choose input/output folders and work can start.